MikeSchincariol/mort/README.md

 # Installation and Configuration

 Mort Servers - The servers that will host the VNC servers:
-  + Must have user accounts for all users that will start desktop sessions there: sudo useradd -m *username* sudo passwd *username*)
+  1 Must have user accounts for all users that will start desktop sessions there:<br>
+    + sudo useradd -m *username*
+    + sudo passwd *username*)
-  + Must have a vnc server installed
+  2 Must have a vnc server installed
-    Consult your distributions package manager and package list to determine the package to install and how to install it
-  + Must have the vnc password set for each user (ideally, make it the same as their user account, but, this is not mandatory) su *username* vncpassword
+    + Consult your distributions package manager and package list to determine the package to install and how to install it 3 Must have the vnc password set for each user (ideally, make it the same as their user account, but, this is not mandatory)
+      + su *username*
+      + vncpassword
-    Must have the firewall configured to allow Mort and VNC related inbound connections TCP 5900-6900
+  4 Must have the firewall configured to allow Mort and VNC related inbound connections
+      + TCP 5900-6900
-      TCP 42124-59000
+      + TCP 42124-59000
-      UDB 42124-59000
+      + UDB 42124-59000

-      Or disable the firewall
+  5 (Optional) Instead of creating firewall rules, you can disable the firewall
-          sudo systemctl stop firewalld.service
+      + sudo systemctl stop firewalld.service1
-          sudo systemctl disable firewalld.service
+      + sudo systemctl disable firewalld.service

-  + Clone the Mort git repo to each server
+  6 Clone the Mort git repo to each server
-  + Configure the server.ini file inside the Mort git repo Configure whether broadcast and/or unicast announce should be used (most cloud providers do not support broadcast messages)
+  7) Configure the server.ini file inside the Mort git repo Configure whether broadcast and/or unicast announce should be used (most cloud providers do not support broadcast messages)
     If using unicast announce, change the "unicast_announce_to_hosts" list and add the hosts that will run the Mort launcher.

 Mort Launcher - this is the user's machine
-  + Clone the Mort git repo to the machine
+  1 Clone the Mort git repo to the machine
-  + Install additional dependencies
+  2 Install additional dependencies
-      Python Tk library (usually via distrobution specific package manager) Python Pillow library (usually via pip3)
+   + Python Tk library (usually via distrobution specific package manager)
+   + Python Pillow library (usually via pip3)

 # Running

-+ Server - run the server process as root sudo ./mort_session_server.py
+1 Server - run the server process as root
+  + sudo ./mort_session_server.py

-+ Launcher - run the launcher process as the user ./mort_session_launcher.py
+2 Launcher - run the launcher process as the user
+  + ./mort_session_launcher.py